If you want to know the difference in muscle growth between natural and enhanced bodybuilding, then you’ll want to read this article.

 If, as a natural bodybuilder, you compare your progress and appearance to those of enhanced bodybuilders, you’re setting yourself up for frustration.

-Certain physiques just aren’t attainable as a natural bodybuilder, no matter how hard and smart you exercise and how on-point your diet is.
+Certain physiques just aren’t attainable as a natural lifter, no matter how hard and smart you exercise and how on-point your diet is.

 So, don’t compare your results to those of enhanced lifters.
 Instead, focus on your own progress and ensure that you get a little bit better each day.